blackjax-devs/blackjax/examples/change_of_variable_hmc.md

 Well, it's related to support of latent variable.
 In HMC, the latent variable must be in an unconstrained space, but in above model `theta` is constrained in between 0 to 1.
 We can use change of variable trick to solve above problem

 ## Change of Variable
-We can sample from logits which is in unconstrained space and in `joint_logprob()` we can convert logits to theta by suitable bijector (sigmoid).
+We can sample from logits which is in unconstrained space and in `joint_logdensity()` we can convert logits to theta by suitable bijector (sigmoid).
 We calculate jacobian (first order derivaive) of bijector to tranform one probability distribution to another

 ```{code-cell} python
 transform_fn = jax.nn.sigmoid